-I hate to break this to you, but that cozy throw blanket you've been snuggling up with all winter is probably filthy.
+I hate to break this to you, but that cozy throw blanket you've been snuggling up with on your sofa is probably filthy.
 Just take a moment to consider all the gross things it comes in contact with on a daily basis: pet hair, food crumbs, drink spills, household dust, body oils, hair products.
 The amount of grime that could be lurking in the folds of your favorite blanket is astounding.
-Whether it's weighted, electric, wool, or fleece, your throws should all be washed from time to time.
-So gather up the spreads from your sofa, bed, and everywhere else: Here's exactly how to wash every type of blanket in your house.
+Whether it's weighted, electric, wool, faux fur, or fleece, your throws should all be washed from time to time.
+So gather them up from your sofa, bed, and everywhere else: Here's exactly how to wash every type of blanket in your house.

 How to Wash a Fleece Blanket

 The tricky part of washing fleece blankets (or other fuzzy throws, like faux fur and microfiber) is maintaining their super-soft feel.
 To prevent pilling or matting, wash fleece blankets separately in cold water on a gentle cycle.
 Use only a small amount of detergent—more soap won't necessarily make your blanket cleaner.
 In fact, the excess detergent can actually stick to the fleece fibers and make your blanket feel less soft.